On this page

 - Planning, building permits and zoning

-Buying (rather than leasing) a business premises is like buying a house — you'll need to do your property inspection, sign documents, organise finance and insure the premises etc. You’ll also need to make sure it's in the correct business zone, is a safe workplace and is built and modified with the correct planning and building permits.
+You'll also need to make sure it's in the correct business zone, is a safe workplace and is built and modified with the correct planning and building permits.

-- you want to claim depreciation of fixtures and fittings
+- claiming depreciation of fixtures and fittings

-- the premises fit out and set up costs are usually higher than leasing premises
+- the premises fit-out and set-up costs are usually higher than leasing premises

 - your ability to borrow money is subject to changes in interest rates